 Ambushes seem to be a ubiquitous part of RPG’s.
 The 5E starter module The Lost Mines of Phandelver begins with the party being ambushed by a group of goblins while ambush monsters have been a part of the game from its inception.
 These ranged from Invisible Stalkers to Purple Worms, there was always something crawling in the dark waiting to kill and or swallow you whole.
 Yet I’ve found the implementation of ambushes to be trickier than just yelling surprise, players just don’t seem to enjoy being ambushed and often feel cheated by them, while this isn’t surprising itself it does speak to a wider issue about ambushes within the game.
 I’m going to discuss why I think this is the case and some ways to improve ambushing in your game.

-If the ambush occurs make its resolution in game quick.
+If the ambush occurs make its resolution in the game quick.
 ‘A flurry of arrows comes from the woods, Bob and Jerry are hit for 6 damage each, roll initiative.’
-‘A tentacle flies from the ceiling, grabs Karak and sweeps him into the air, roll intiative.’
-Making the resolution quick and not labouring it makes the time in which the players can’t react as short as possible , if you give the monsters a massive ambushround this will instill a feeling of helplessness rather than agency.
+‘A tentacle flies from the ceiling, grabs Karak and sweeps him into the air, roll initiative.’
+Making the resolution quick and not labouring it makes the time in which the players can’t react as short as possible if you give the monsters a massive ambush round this will instil a feeling of helplessness rather than agency.
 So make it quick and allow the players to retaliate as soon as possible.

 Encouraging your players to set ambushes themselves is an interesting way for them to turn the tables and be the ones who are causing the surprises as well..
 I think players in a lot of games tend to be the target, the pursued rather than the pursuers so presenting them with this option and rolling with it if they choose to do so.
 They then have a huge range of options on how they want to set their ambush up, if they want to include traps, what location they want to use, how they are going to funnel the enemy into the ambush and so on which